hailo-ai/hailo_model_zoo/docs/DATA.rst

 ------

-To evaluate/optimize/compile the face recognition models of the Hailo Model Zoo you should generate the arcface_lfw TFRecord files
+To evaluate/optimize/compile the face recognition models of the Hailo Model Zoo, generate the arcface_lfw TFRecord files

 Run the creation scripts: